Flank/flank-dashboard/metrics/web/docs/features/deep_links/01_deep_linking.md

   ![Saving deep links diagram](http://www.plantuml.com/plantuml/proxy?cache=no&fmt=svg&src=https://raw.githubusercontent.com/Flank/flank-dashboard/deep_links_design_improvements/metrics/web/docs/features/deep_links/diagrams/updating_deep_links_sequence_diagram.puml)

 #### Internal app navigation
-This section describes the changes we should perform to improve the overall navigation experience in the Metrics Wev application.
+This section describes the changes we should introduce to improve the overall navigation experience in the Metrics Web application.

 ##### Back Button navigation
 Currently, the back button that is displayed on the `ProjectGroupPage` and on the `DebugMenuPage` navigates to the `DashboardPage` using the following code: